MartinaPlumari/CI2024_lab1/README.md

 ## Set Cover Optimization Problem

-Solution to the Set Cover Optimization Problem based on the Steepest Step RMHC algorithm.
+Solution to the Set Cover Optimization Problem based on the Steepest Step Hill Climbing algorithm.
 I added an adaptive temperature mechanism to the algorithm finding better results especially for the third configuration.

 Some other versions of the algorithm were tested but the results were not as good as the ones presented here.